 Greek Pasta with Shrimp

-This flavorful pasta with shrimp dish is comforting and savory served warm but is equally delightful at room temperature.
+This flavorful pasta with shrimp dish is comforting and savory served hot but is equally delightful chilled.
+Substitute linguine or fettucine for orzo

 1/2 pound orzo (about 1 cup)